tradingview/rest_integrations_docs/source/trading/Concepts.rst

 .........

 The main purpose of ``pipValue`` is to calculate risks in an :ref:`Order Ticket<trading-ui-orderticket>` (for those who use it).
-This parameter\’s value is specified in the account currency.
+This parameter\'s value is specified in the account currency.

 For Forex instruments, the ``pipValue`` size depends on the rapidly changing currency cross rates.
 You should always send the actual value.
 Besides `/instruments`_, ``pipValue`` can be sent via `/quotes`_ in the ``buyPipValue`` and